 According to this article, which focuses on Orient watches, the brand’s dress watches is one of the best-priced entry-level watches one can have–one that made it to their list is a Bambino.

 When it comes to top-notch Japanese quality and value, Orient is a trusted brand.
-Whether it’s a dress watch, a diver, or something that you can match with your daily outfit, the brand has a wide array of options to choose from.
+Whether it’s a dress watch, a diver, or something that you can match with your daily outfit, the brand has a wide array of options.
 Below, we’ll discuss the most notable ones.

 Orient Watch Collections

-The company’s products can be divided into four categories: Classic, Bambino, Sport, and Orient Star, which we discuss below.
+Orient watches are divided into four categories: Classic, Bambino, Sport, and Orient Star, which we discuss below.
 We’ll also highlight some of the best Orient watches from each collection.

 There is also the Orient 3-Star and Royal Orient.
 The former is an export line, and the latter is another luxury brand (more expensive than Orient Star).

 As the name implies, this watch collection features timeless designs.
-Orient Classic watches look good with both casual and formal wear–they’re sleek and professional-looking, so you can wear them at work, and they’re fashionable enough to wear as a dress watch.
+Orient Classic watches look good with both casual and formal wear–they’re sleek and professional-looking so that you can wear them at work yet fashionable enough to wear as a dress watch.

-For those with smaller wrists, there’s also the Sun and Moon Petite, which is 34mm.
-The Sun and Moon Open Heart, which has a small window at 9 o’clock and an exhibition case back that allows you to see the movement.
+There’s also the Sun and Moon Petite for those with smaller wrists, which is 34mm.
+The Sun and Moon Open Heart has a small window at 9 o’clock and an exhibition case back that allows you to see the movement.

-Other Orient classic watches can be found here.
+You can find other Orient classic watches here.

-One of the latest models is the Bambino Version 5, which is a 40.5mm stainless steel watch with an attractive domed crystal and dial, and a mechanical hand movement.
-One of the things that makes this watch special is the shape of the hands, which are curved and leaf-shaped—a nice touch that makes all the difference.
+One of the latest models is the Bambino Version 5, a 40.5mm stainless steel watch with an attractive domed crystal and dial and a mechanical hand movement.
+One of the things that makes this watch unique is the shape of the hands, which are curved and leaf-shaped—a nice touch that makes all the difference.

 To see other models off the Bambino collection, check out this page.

 The Orient Mako USA II is one of the most popular models from the brand’s extensive sports/dive watch collection.
-Usually, compared to Seiko’s SKX007 (which is considered by many as one of the best affordable dive watches), this watch started out when Orient asked a Reddit watch community for input.
+Usually, compared to Seiko’s SKX007 (which many consider as one of the best affordable dive watches), this watch started when Orient asked a Reddit watch community for input.

-The Mako USA II takes its features from the first Mako, as well as the Ray II.
-This watch was improved with Orient’s newly developed mechanical movement: caliber F6922, which also allows hand-winding.
-It’s also highlighted that this one has a second hand halt mechanism: “the seconds hand will stop when the time of the watch is being adjusted, allowing for greater synchronization and accuracy.
+The Mako USA II takes its features from the first Mako and the Ray II.
+Orient improved this watch with its newly developed mechanical movement: caliber F6922, allowing hand-winding.
+This watch also has a second hand halt mechanism stop when the watch’s time is being adjusted, allowing for greater synchronization and accuracy.

 A noticeable change is the removal of the pusher at 2 o’clock.
-The Mako II got rid of the separate pusher—with this model, the user can manage everything using the crown at 3 o’clock.
+With this model, the Mako II got rid of the separate pusher, and the user can manage everything using the crown at 3 o’clock.
 This review praised this change: “a far more streamlined case with no extraneous protruding parts.”
 If you would like to compare this model and the Seiko SKX007, check out this article which places the two side by side.

 One of the most affordable watches off Orient’s Sport collection is the Defender, a 42mm outdoor watch that the brand describes as “a bridge between technical pieces and everyday sports watches.”
 This is Orient’s version of a modern field watch—it has a 24-hour dial, legible hour markers, and a screw-down crown.
 This watch has two strap materials available: brushed stainless steel and pebbled leather.
 We included the Orient defender here on our list of best field watches under $500.